Social Contribution Activities

 At the Meiki Plant, employees carry out beautification activities outside the premises twice a year as a community contribution activity.

-In fiscal 2024, we collected trash from the side roads around the plant twice in May and October, and properly separated and disposed of a total of approximately 73 kg of trash.
+In fiscal 2025, we collected trash from the side roads around the plant twice in May and October, and properly separated and disposed of a total of approximately 35 kg of trash.

 Education

-We conduct plant tours, workplace tours and work experience activities.
+Within our company premises, we conduct plant tours, workplace tours and work experience activities.

 Community Exchanges